2014 scholarship recipients

 Foundation Academic Excellence Scholarships

-St. Anthony’s established the innovative scholarship program in 2006 as a way to invest in the future of the sons and daughters of the Medical Center’s employees through education.
+This is the ninth year St. Anthony’s Medical Center Foundation has provided funding for both scholarship programs.
+The Great Saint Louis Community Foundation accepted the applications, reviewed them and selected the recipients.
+During this upcoming school year, St. Anthony’s will be providing $527,000 in scholarships to 76 current students.
+The scholarship programs have now awarded more than $3.8 million to 228 students since the inception of the program, established in 2006.
+The scholarships were founded as a way to invest in the future of the sons and daughters of St. Anthony’s employees through education.
 This program is one of the largest of its kind in the community and one of the best offered by an employer in the St. Louis area.
-For more information about St. Anthony’s, visit www.stanthonysmedcenter.com.

-The Greater Saint Louis Community Foundation has been helping St. Louisans put charitable dollars to work addressing the issues most important to them in the communities they care about since 1915.
-It is a nonprofit, charitable service provider, supporting more than 400 charitable funds totaling $225 million in assets and distributing $20 million in grants annually.
+The Greater Saint Louis Community Foundation has been helping St. Louisans put charitable dollars to work addressing the issues more important to them in the communities they care about since 1915.
+It is a non-profit, charitable service provider supporting more than 400 charitable funds totaling $225 million in assets and distributing $20 million in grants annually.
 Each fund represents a unique charitable giving partnership with an area individual, family or business.
 More information on the Foundation is available at www.stlouisgives.org.

 For information, please call our Health Access Line at 314-ANTHONY (268-4669) or 800-554-9550 or visit find a physician online.